-One recurring mistake is to invest heavily in expensive technology without a clear understanding of their potential return on investment.
+One recurring mistake is investing heavily in expensive technology without a clear understanding of the potential return on investment.
 Another repeated misstep is failing to adequately research the target market, which leads to lower-than-expected sales.

 How to avoid similar mistakes

 Avoiding these mistakes involves careful planning, thorough market research, and diligent resource management.
 Potential investors should ensure they clearly understand the costs involved in setting up a vertical farm, the potential market demand for their produce, and the most effective ways to manage resources.

 The case of FarmedHere highlights the importance of careful financial planning and market research.
 This case also underscores the challenges of scaling a vertical farming operation and the need for a well-planned growth strategy.

 Conclusion: Vertical farming investment and economics in a nutshell